jgreener64/allopred/README.md

   * `in_file.out`: the AlloPred output file containing the input parameters and the values for each pocket in order of AlloPred ranking.
   * `in_file.svm`: the SVM input file in the SVM-light format.

 ## Other files

-* `dataset.ods` is the information on the training and testing sets.
+* `dataset` contains information on the training and testing sets.
+* `example` contains the inputs and outputs of an example run using the PDB entry with ID 1FX2.
 * `svm_model.txt` is the optimised SVM built on the whole training set.
-* `example` contains the inputs and outputs of an example run using the PDB entry with ID 1FX2.

 ## Reproducibility

 For reference, here are steps to reproduce the results in Figure 3 of the paper (link above):

-1. Obtain PDB files from the test set list in `dataset.ods`.
+1. Obtain PDB files from the test set list in `dataset/test_set.tsv`.
-2. Keep only the chains for each file given in `dataset.ods`.
+2. Keep only the chains for each file given in `dataset/test_set.tsv`.
-3. For each protein carry out steps 2-4 above using the active residues given in `dataset.ods`.
+3. For each protein carry out steps 2-4 above using the active site residues given in `dataset/test_set.tsv`.
-4. Compare the residues for the top predicted pockets in `in_file.out` to the allosteric residues given in `dataset.ods`.
+4. Compare the residues for the top predicted pockets in `in_file.out` to the allosteric residues given in `dataset/test_set.tsv`.

 ## Note